-Over the 2008/09 fiscal year, oil and gas operators drilled a total of 845 wells, resulting in an inventory of nearly 21000 wells.
-Also constructed were 1315 kms of pipeline, increasing the network regulated by the Commission to over 35000 kms.
+Over the 2009/10 fiscal year, oil and gas operators drilled a total of 634 wells, resulting in an inventory of nearly 22,000 wells.
+In recent years multi-pad sites have become common.
+These involve multiple wells (typically at least five to 10,) being drilled on one site, all utilizing the same drilling rig.
+This process reduces the number of active drilling rigs in the province which in turn will reduce the number of drilling rig inspections performed on an annual basis.
+Also constructed were 1,127 kms of pipeline, increasing the network regulated by the Commission to over 35,000 kms.

-There were 45 geophysical programs active over the same fiscal year, a significant decline from activity experienced in previous years.
+There were 34 geophysical programs active over the same fiscal year, a significant decline from activity experienced in previous years.